kcsheng/team-profile-generator/README.md

 - Ability to show entire team profile and contact information in html immediately after the build

 <h2 id="plan">Development plan</h2>
-Based on OOP, there are 5 classes to be deployed, with the main class Employee and its 3 subclasses: Manger, Engineer and Intern, as well as an independent class named Team.
-These classes are responsible to compose a team through generating instances, which are based on the user input.
-These classes will be built incrementally using TDD.
+This app is contrcuted based on OOP.
+Five classes including employee, manager, engineer, intern and team are used to create instances based on user input.
+Classes are built incrementally along with TDD.
 To unit-test the actual user input which is subsequently used by the receiving function, I will need to mock the external dependency inquirer to simulate the data flow.
-Before any function/class is implmented, the first step is to write tests that fail.
-Incrementally functions/classes will be established in order to pass the corresponding tests.
-Once passing the tests, the code should be refactored if the need be without breaking any functionality.
+Functions/classes are established incrementally with the corresponding tests.
+Once passing the tests, the code must be refactored without breaking the app.

 <h2 id="install">Installation</h2>
 The entire App can be downloaded using git clone or zip method.
 Please run npm install to restore necessary node modules.